Maui Now: NNW Swell Continues, Trade Swell Builds Today

 Maui Surf Forecast

-West: Spots catching northwest swell could get up to waist/shoulder high today.
+West: Spots catching northwest swell could get up to chest/head high or more.
 Spots open to the southwest may get up to waist high.

-New small southwest is forecast to peak Wednesday and fade thereafter.
-A south-southeast will blend in to that.
+Small surf is forecast for southerly exposures.
+New small southwest is forecast to fill in today, peak Wednesday and fade thereafter.
 Not expected to get very much past waist high.
-A south-southeast will blend in to that.
-Not expected to get very much past waist high.
+Hawaii could see a swell out of the south-southeast later this week.

-Fun north-northwest pulse is forecast to gradually ease up through Wednesday.
-A small north-northwest reinforcement is forecast to fill in Wednesday night but it should be short-lived and fade pretty fast on Thursday.
+Fun north-northwest pulse peaked yesterday and is forecast to gradually ease up through Wednesday.
+A small reinforcement is forecast to fill in Wednesday night but it should be short-lived and fade pretty fast on Thursday.

-Trade swell is forecast to continue to build Wednesday and could be at advisory levels by Thursday.
+Trade swell is forecast to begin building as early as Tuesday and could be at advisory levels by Thursday.

 Keep in mind, surf heights are measured on the face of the wave from trough to crest.
 Heights vary from beach to beach, and at the same beach, from break to break.